1. The history of the arriving Heruls

 22.214.171.124.
 The first runes

 The first inscription in runes, "HarjaR", was from around 160 AD.
 It was at a comb, probably from Northern Germany, but it was found in a war booty in Viemose at Fyen.
 Most of the runes in the Roman Iron Ages until 375 Ad are concentrated around South Western Norway, Fyen and Eastern Sealand - if we ignore the war booties in Jutland having a foreign origin.
 Maybe this pattern indicates a connection with the Western part of the culture connecting Himlingoeje at Eastern Sealand, Avaldsnes in Norway and Badelunda in the Maelar Valley.
 Opposite there are no early runic finds in the Herulic areas of that time except a single one in Moldavia.
-Consequently there is no reason to refer the origin of the runes to the Eastern Heruls, and no particular basis for an origin at some West Herulian ancestors in Harlinger Land.
+Consequently there is no basis for refering the origin of the runes to the Eastern Heruls, and no particular basis for an origin at some West Herulian ancestors in Harlinger Land.

 126.96.36.199.
 The ErilaR inscriptions

-An exception is the fragment of stone found in a church wall at the southern shore of the Maelar (Straengnaes).
-The find has been hidden for the public for 50 years as in was expected by the national Swedish antiquarian, Sven Janson, to give the scholars inconvenient ideas - it was instead claimed to be a fake, which is now refuted by several examinations.
+An exception from the geographical spread is the fragment of a stone found in a church wall at the southern shore of the Maelar (Strängnäs).
+The find has been hidden for the public for 50 years as in was expected by the national Swedish antiquarian, Sven Janson, to give the scholars inconvenient ideas - it was instead claimed to be a fake, which is now refuted after several examinations.
 The reason was the clear and inconvenient text ".rilaR . wodinR".
 The carving indicates that it could be a little younger than the other inscriptions.
-The connection between the ErilaR and the Woden cult is obvious - but it also indicates a connection between the Maelar region and Southern Germany, where the other early Woden-inscription was found in Nordendorf.
+The connection between the ErilaR and the Woden cult is obvious - and it also indicates a connection between the Maelar region and Southern Germany, where the other early Woden-inscription was found in Nordendorf.

 188.8.131.52.
 The Marings and the Rök Stone